miketdennison/TrainScheduler/README.md

 Train Schedule pulls information from firebase to dynamically update train times for users.

 ## Getting Started
-Click the live link below.
+Click the live link below:
 Live Link: N/A

 ## Built With